-Sylvain Hiver, Natsumi Shimizu-Mizuno, Yayoi Ikawa, Eriko Kajikawa, Xiaorei Sai, Hiromi Nishimura, Katsuyoshi Takaoka, Osamu Nishimura, Shigehiro Kuraku, Satoshi Tanaka and Hiroshi Hamada : Gse1, a component of the CoREST complex, is required for placenta development in the mouse, Developmental Biology, Vol.498, 97-105, 2023.
+Sylvain Hiver, Natsumi Shimizu-Mizuno, Yayoi Ikawa, Eriko Kajikawa, Xiaorei Sai, Hiromi Nishimura, Katsuyoshi Takaoka, Osamu Nishimura, Shigehiro Kuraku, Satoshi Tanaka and Hiroshi Hamada : Gse1, a component of the CoREST complex, is required for placenta development in the mouse, Developmental Biology, 498, 97-105, 2023.

 (Summary)